Call Us Today: (203) 853-6300

 5 Simple Strategies to Handle RMDs in 2026

 1. Take Only What’s Required Withdraw the minimum to preserve as much tax-deferred growth as possible.
-John F. Davenport, financial advisor Norwalk CT and investment advisor Norwalk, helps calculate exact amounts.
+John F. Davenport, financial advisor in Norwalk, CT, helps calculate exact amounts.

 2. Use Qualified Charitable Distributions (QCDs) If you’re 70½+, send up to $105,000 directly from your IRA to charity — counts toward your RMD but doesn’t increase your taxable income.
 Perfect for charitably inclined retirees.

 3. Convert to Roth Before RMD Age Pay taxes now on a portion each year in lower brackets — future withdrawals (and heirs’) are tax-free.
-J. Davenport Advisors in Norwalk, CT runs the numbers for you no matter where you are in the country.
+Davenport & Associates in Norwalk, CT runs the numbers for you no matter where you are in the country.

 4. Coordinate with Social Security & Other Income Time RMDs to stay in lower tax brackets — avoid pushing yourself into higher rates or making Social Security benefits taxable.